yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

    =
    [40,\ 20,\ 30],

-corresponding to the three initial tank levels.

-The operator configuration
+and the corresponding pump inputs are

 .. math::

    [q_1,\ q_2]
    =
-   [100,\ 150]
+   [100,\ 150].

-specifies the two pump-flow inputs used for Case 1.

-The ``t_span`` argument specifies the target rollout interval for the operator evaluation.
+The returned ``OperatorResult`` contains the predicted trajectory for this configuration.

 5. Inspect the OperatorResult
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The return value of ``run_operator`` is an ``OperatorResult`` object.

-The predicted time coordinates and state trajectories can be inspected
+The predicted time coordinates and state trajectories can be accessed
-directly:
+directly from the result object.

 .. code-block:: python